-Bear the cost of any required medical information or documentation; Implement accommodation in a timely way to the point of undue hardship; Keep a record of the accommodation request and action taken; and Maintain confidentiality as much as possible. - ' n-16).
+Bear the cost of any required medical information or documentation; Implement accommodation in a timely way to the point of undue hardship; Keep a record of the accommodation request and action taken; and Maintain confidentiality as much as possible. [(27-Ju un-16).
 Ontario Human Rights Commission.
-Policy on Ableism and Discrimination on Disability, pp. 41-42
+Policy on Ableism and Discrimination based on Disability, pp. 41-421